diecutfacemasks/diecutfacemasks.github.io/0005_participate.md

 ## Support

 - machinery or software companies
-- ink and material Manufacturers
+- ink and material manufacturers

 Please let us know if you are willing to offer help, advice, capacity or anything else to us or the community.